 The weather is like a family member here in North Dakota.
 It figures prominently in everyday plans, travel, and small talk.
 I use this term (borrowed from poet Kathleen Norris in her book, Dakota–A Spiritual Geography) to take stock of what I’m thinking, observing, and how I’m processing the world.
-Here you will find an odd-lot assortment of ruminations, random questions, and snippets of prose.
+Here you will find an odd-lot of random questions, and snippets of common wisdom.

 Jan 2018 “If I wanted to understand a culture, my own for instance… I would turn to poetry first.
 For it is my confirmed bias that the poets remain the most ‘stunned by existence,’ the most determined to redeem the world in words.” ~C.D.
 Wright